rutwikd95/Python-Data-Visualization-Titanic-Project/README.md

 # Python-Data-Visualization-Titanic-Project
 This is Data Visualization project for the Titanic Survivors Data Set done using Numpy, Pandas, Seaborn and Matplotlib in Python.

-Using the data set ("train.csv") provided, we can visualize data using linear and factor plots to answer some questions like:
+Using the data set which was obtained from Kaggle's Dataset Repository ("train.csv") provided, we can visualize data using linear and factor plots to answer some questions like:

 1.)
 Who were the passengers on the Titanic?
 (Ages,Gender,Class,..etc)